 Known for their fresh biscuits, all-natural chicken, house-made jams and jellies, and unique sausage or shiitake gravies, Maple Street Biscuit Company is one brunch stop you don’t want to overlook.

 The laid-back atmosphere makes it easy to enjoy your hearty, southern-style biscuits.
 With several biscuit options to choose from, it can be tough to make your final decision.
-The biscuit I can’t leave the restaurant without is The Farmer, a fried-chicken biscuit topped with house-made apple butter.
+The biscuit you can’t leave the restaurant without is The Farmer, a fried-chicken biscuit topped with house-made apple butter.

 If The Farmer doesn’t make your mouth water, try a unique biscuit option by consuming The Squawking Goat, complete with fried goat cheese and house-made pepper jelly.
 Did we forget to mention that The Squawking Goat was featured on Food Network?